bsmith89/longev-mgen/doc/submission.md

 to the three clusters hypothesized to represent specialization on alpha-glucans, plant glycans, and host glycans.
 While the 8 novel MAGs
-inhabit approximately the same volume as those previously reconstructed, and some could be plausibly classified based on these criteria, the ambiguous placement of B4 and _M. intestinale_ suggests that new genomes will present additional exceptions to the three-guild model.
+inhabit approximately the same volume as those in the original analysis, and some could be plausibly classified based on these criteria, the ambiguous placement of B4 and _M. intestinale_ suggests that new genomes will present additional exceptions to the three-guild model.

-It is notably that MAGs from responding species cluster with the proposed alpha-glucan guild, consistent with a functional potential for starch utilization absent in the non-responders.
+It is notable that MAGs from responding species cluster with the proposed alpha-glucan guild, consistent with a functional potential for starch utilization absent in the non-responders.
 To expand on this descriptive analysis